Cargo.toml file for a top-level binary crate.

 let choice = dep_lib::pick_number_with(&mut prev_rng, max);

-With this example in mind, the advice of the title should now be a little less obscure: re-export dependencies whose types appear in your API.
+With this example in mind, the advice given in the title of the Item should now be a little less obscure: re-export dependencies whose types appear in your API.